The I-751 Form is used to apply to remove the conditions on the Green Card for people who obtained their status through Marriage.

 Part 6 – Accommodations for Disabilities/Impairments (page 5)– Questions 1 – 3 for you, your spouse or any children applying.
-If anyone has a disability make sure to complete #4 – indicate who has the disability/impairment, what the disability is and what accommodations are required.
+If anyone has a disability make sure to complete #4 – indicate who has the disability/impairment, what the disability is, and what accommodations are required.

 Part 7 – Petitioner’s Statement, etc. (page 6 -7) Usually it is the sponsoring spouse who is considered the PETITIONER, but on the I-751 the foreign spouse is considered the PETITIONER.

-#1 – #2 – indicate if you can read and understand English and provide name of who prepared the form if it was not you or your spouse. #3 provide your contact information.
+#1 – #2 – indicate if you can read and understand English and provide the name of who prepared the form if it was not you or your spouse. #3 provide your contact information.
 Write the Foreign Spouse’s name under Acknowledgement of Appointment at USCIS (page 6).
 The foreign spouse should sign and date at Petitioner’s Signature section – on the current form that is on page 7, #6a-b.

-Part 8 – Spouse’s Statement – (page 7 – 8) Provide information about the spouse (sponsor) from English proficiency, name of preparer and contact information.
+Part 8 – Spouse’s Statement – (page 7 – 8) Provide information about the spouse (sponsor) from English proficiency, name of preparer, and contact information.
 Write the sponsoring spouse’s name under Acknowledgement of Appointment on Page 8.
 The sponsoring spouse should sign on Page 8, #6a-b.

-Part 9 – Interpreter Information (page 8 – 9) Only complete this section if you do no speak or understand English.
+Part 9 – Interpreter Information (page 8 – 9) Only complete this section if you do not speak or understand English.
 Make sure that the interpreter signs and dates the form on Page 9, #6a-6b.

 Part 10 – Preparer Information (page 9 – 10) Only complete this section if someone other than you or your spouse completed the form.
 The preparer must sign and date the form on Page 11, #8a-b

-Make sure to double check your form.
+Make sure to double-check your form.
 Check that all the information is 100% correct and that the form is properly signed and dated.
 Remember, either type in the information or use black ink (pen).